mstksg/inCode/copy/entries/invent-matrices.md

 Then, the breakthrough is that we look at useful higher-order functions and manipulations of those transformations.
-Then, we see how we can implement those transformations by symbolically manipulating the encodings!
+Then, we see how we can implement those *transformations* by symbolically manipulating the *encodings*!

 This is actually a dance we do all the time in programming.
 Instead of working with functions, we work with reified data that represent those functions.
 And,